FOBU-Alex/FOBU-MC-Anticheat/README.md

 # FOBU-MC-Anticheat
 Fate Of Beyond Universe Minecraft Anticheat made for private servers for fun

-You can download an builded jar in release branch.
+You can download an builded jar in release tag.

 Don't forget to setup the config fobu_mc_anticheat or the anticheat won't work.